 Quo Vadis?
 (1951)

-“Quo Vadis?” is a 1951 historical epic film directed by Mervyn LeRoy, based on the historical novel of the same name by Henryk Sienkiewicz, winner of the Nobel Prize in Literature in 1905.
+“Quo Vadis?” is a 1951 historical movie directed by Mervyn LeRoy, based on the historical novel of the same name by Henryk Sienkiewicz, winner of the Nobel Prize in Literature in 1905.

 The film tells the story of a Roman officer named Marcus Vinicius (played by Robert Taylor) who falls in love with the Christian Lygia (played by Deborah Kerr) during the reign of Emperor Nero (played by Peter Ustinov).
 The plot revolves around Marcus Vinicius’ struggle to find faith and his love for Lygia, despite the Roman Empire’s persecutions of Christians.